Criteria & Priority

 TAS receives more applications than it has space available and therefore has initiated a priority system that reflects the school’s mission.
 Insofar as space permits, Taipei American School seeks to admit American students who are dependents of American expatriate families that have relocated to greater Taipei to promote commerce, education, cultural understanding or similar purposes and who are a good fit for the school, its program, and the community.
-Students who are dependents of non-American expatriate families that have relocated to greater Taipei for the same purposes and are capable of benefiting from the programs being offered will be admitted on a space-available basis.
+Students who are dependents of non-American expatriate families that have relocated to greater Taipei for the same purposes and who are likewise a good fit may be admitted on a space-available basis.

 To be eligible for admission, your child must hold a foreign (non-ROC) passport and a valid visa to reside in the Republic of China.
 Passports obtained simply through business involvements with a foreign country will not be considered to support a student or parent's expatriate status at TAS.